How to Manage Your Finances When Serving in the Military

 The survey said twice as many military members applied for credit cards as the general population and 58% of military carried credit card debt over from month-to-month as compared to 34% of the general population.

-A generally accepted debt-relief strategy that military servicemembers can use is known as snowballing.
+Other debt-relief strategies also can work, including the popular “snowball” method.
 Snowballing begins with making a list of one’s financial obligations and then attacking the smallest one first, while paying only the minimum amount on larger debts.
 Each succeeding larger debt gets repaid in order until they are all retired.
 Snowballing can help someone get out of debt over the course of a few years, as long as new debt is not added.

 Other strategies that could help military families eliminate debt include: